LionSR/TeXRA/coauthor-for-vs-code/README.md

 ### Clean Single

-The "Clean Single" operation removes output files associated with a specific input file, task, and model.
+The "Clean Single" operation removes output files associated with a specific input file, agent, and model.
 It handles both normal output and intelligent merge output.

 To use this feature:

 1. Select your input file in the CoAuthor sidebar
-2. Choose the task and model
+2. Choose the agent and model
 3. Click the "Clean" button in the "Housekeeping" section

 ### Pack Single

-The "Pack Single" operation collects output files associated with a specific input file, task, and model, and moves them to a versioned folder.
+The "Pack Single" operation collects output files associated with a specific input file, agent, and model, and moves them to a versioned folder.
 It also handles both normal output and intelligent merge output.

 To use this feature:

 1. Select your input file in the CoAuthor sidebar
-2. Choose the task and model
+2. Choose the agent and model
 3. Click the "Pack" button in the "Housekeeping" section

 ### Clean Output Files